Thepuppetqueen57/Javru/README.md

+# Discontinued
+ This is useless.
+When I made this I had no idea about maven or gradle.

+ This has been archived.

 # Javru
  A little project I made to run .java and .kt files easily. test.java and test.kt is for testing the program.